timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-06-27
+# Objectives for Today 2022-06-28

-- Update the Key Performance Indicators for the adventure.
+- Investigate the Eggcelerate!
+Stream Notification issue.
-- Update the weekly topic for Discord & Reddit.
+- Investigate the nightly build email issue, gmail changed some auth things.
-- Update the weekly plan.
+- Get nightly builds setup and working on moose, and emailing from hippo.
-- Write up instructions to install/use model viewer.
+- Announcement at somepoint during the day, be here!
-- Keep moving forward, writing video script or a reddit article.
+- Writing of YouTube video scripts, wrapup of the Market Research video.